149

 Two folio volumes, covered with blue silk, one foot two inches three lines in height, and eight inches and a half wide, the one containing forty-one, the other, thirty-six plants, exquisitely painted on very fine Japanese paper, with Japanese explanations on the opposite page; in a paste-board case, covered with purple satin.

-M. Charpentier-Cossingny, in his Voyage au Bengate, mentions this article in the following terms: — It was a present made to M. Titsingh by the wife of the chief physician to the emperor.
+It was a present made to M. Titsingh by the wife of the chief physician to the emperor.
 I doubt whether any thing more perfect in its kind exists: the stalks, flowers, fruit, roots, all have the appearance of nature itself: opposite to each plant its name and properties are rather drawn than written.
 The whole is the work of the Japanese lady by whom it was presented.

 Five books in quarto, eleven inches high and eight wide, covered with brown silk, containing two hundred and thirty-four different flowers, painted with great truth on thin Japanese paper, with the names in Japanese and Dutch; among these are many new species.